AVERT-System/node-software/README.md

 Example config files will be added soon.

 ## Futures
-Extension to include drivers for a broader range of existing instrumentation systems. `systemd` service files will also be added for each of the
+Extension to include drivers for a broader range of existing instrumentation systems. `systemd` service files will also be added to demonstrate how the system is deployed in practice.

 ## Contact
 You can contact us directly at: avert-system [ at ] proton.me